antaldaniel/reprex/content/project/horizon/index.md

 call.
 Our ambition is to develop an open science and open data service which complements the existing statistical service of Eurostat.
-In partnership with key music industry and policy partners, we are going to fill approximately 41 data gaps within the policy context of the *Music Moves Europe*, as identified by the *Feasibility Study for a European Music Observatory*, with about 120 high-value indicators.
+In partnership with key music industry and policy partners, we are going to fill approximately 41 data gaps within the policy context of *Music Moves Europe*, as identified by the *Feasibility Study for a European Music Observatory*, with about 120 high-value indicators.
 We will **develop key performance indicators** for music businesses and **policy